LG'S 2023 OLED TVS TAKE VIEWING IMMERSION AND USER EXPERIENCE TO NEW HEIGHTS

 With LG's Latest TV Technology, Updated webOS and Enhanced Personalization Features, New LG OLED evo is Ready to Impress

 LAS VEGAS, Jan.
-2, 2023 /PRNewswire/ -- LG Electronics (LG) unveiled its 2023 TV lineups, headlined by its most advanced range of OLED TVs yet.
+2, 2023 /CNW/ - LG Electronics (LG) unveiled its 2023 TV lineup, headlined by its most advanced range of OLED TVs yet.
 With premium self-lit picture quality, powerful image processing technologies, and an enhanced webOS platform offering even more smart features and services, the company's latest OLED TVs elevate the viewing experience as only LG OLED can.

 A decade after introducing the world to the first-ever large screen OLED TV, LG continues to lead the premium TV market.
-The company's cutting-edge OLED TVs have been recognized at the CES Innovation Award for 11 years in a row, and have kept evolving over time to deliver ever-greater value to consumers.
-LG OLED is renowned for its exceptional picture quality, producing vibrant, accurate colors with deep blacks, and an infinite contrast ratio for images that are remarkably lifelike.
+The company's cutting-edge OLED TVs have been recognized at the CES Innovation Awards for 11 years in a row and have kept evolving over time to deliver ever-greater value to consumers.
+LG OLED is renowned for its exceptional picture quality, producing vibrant, accurate colours with deep blacks, and an infinite contrast ratio for images that are remarkably lifelike.

 In addition to realizing more immersive viewing experiences, LG's self-lit technology has enabled the company to create unprecedented, visually-stunning TV form factors, including market-firsts such as the rollable LG SIGNATURE OLED R, and the bendable LG OLED Flex.
-A double honoree at the CES 2023 Innovation Award, LG OLED Flex won Best of Innovation in the Gaming category.
+A double honouree at the CES 2023 Innovation Awards, LG OLED Flex won Best of Innovation in the Gaming category.

 The latest Alpha series processor utilizes LG's most sophisticated AI-assisted Deep Learning tech to ensure outstanding picture and sound quality.
 AI Picture Pro now offers improved upscaling for better clarity, and enhanced dynamic tone mapping, which helps reveal the depth and detail in every frame.
 AI Picture Pro also integrates a picture processing technology that detects and refines important objects, such as people's faces, to give them a more lifelike HDR quality.
 In addition to fine-tuning image reproduction, the α9 AI Processor Gen6 powers LG's AI Sound Pro; a feature that helps viewers get swept up in the onscreen action by delivering virtual 9.1.2 surround sound from the TVs' built-in speaker system.